silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 5 - Extended Kalman Filter/README.md

 **R** is the covariance matrix.
 For a radar sensor this matrix represents uncertainty in our sensor measurments.
 The dimensions of the R matrix is squared and each side of its matrix is the same length as the number of measurement parameters.

 * For laser sensors, we have a 2D measurement vector.
 Each location component Px, PY are affected by a random noise.
 So our noise vector "w" has the same dimension as "z".
 And it is a distribution with zero mean and a 2x2 covariance matrix which comes from the product of the vertical vector "w" and its transpose.
+* These parameters are provided by the sensor manufacturer

 ***Extended Kalman Filter / Sensor Fusion***